numfocus/gsoc/2016/proposals/chris-medrela.md

 - **Pre-Checkout discussion session**, **Discussion Session**, **Discussion**: meeting between an Instructor Trainer and some trainees to discuss one of Software or Data Carpentry lessons.
 - **Checkout Session**, **Final Demonstration Session**: meeting between a Instructor Trainer and a trainee to conclude Instructor Training.
 - **Carpentry** -- either SWC or DC.
+- **Application** -- individual or group application for Instructor Training

 ## The Current Workflow